cloud-elements/devportal/docs/elements/evernote/evernote-create-instance.md

 __oauth_verifier__
 __secret__

-To provision your Evernote Element, use the /instances API.
+To provision your Evernote Your_mom, use the /instances API.

 Below is an example of the provisioning API call.